-Join Bill Weinman for an in-depth discussion in this video Creating an Objective C interface for SQLite, part of iOS SDK and SQLite: Building Data-Driven Apps.
+Join Bill Weinman for an in-depth discussion in this video Creating an Objective C interface for SQLite, part of iOS App Development: Building Data-Driven Apps with SQLite.

 - The native SQLite interface is written in C.…And white it works very well, it's not very convenient…in an object-oriented Objective C environment.…So I begin by creating a wrapper,…sometimes called an adapter pattern,…to encapsulate the C language SQLite interface…into a native Objective C interface that's easy to use…and easy to extend for our purposes.…Here I've opened a working copy of…Testbed-DB01…from chapter two of the exercise files.…